• Skip to primary navigation

 Lilac simple syrup.

 • Gin - Gin’s notorious botanical flavor comes from juniper berries and other herbs.
 Any brand of gin you enjoy drinking can be used in a gimlet recipe.
-Plymouth is the OG gimlet gin but Hendrick’s, Tanqueray, Bombay Sapphire, and Seagrams are also great options.
+Plymouth is the OG gimlet gin but Hendrick’s, Tanqueray, Bombay Sapphire, Empress Gin and Seagrams are also great options.

 For more info on infusing simple syrups with flavors, check out my guide here!